 For the purposes of claiming a share of a prize in a lotto draw, the holder of a winning syndicate share receipted ticket is subject to the same rules as the holder of a winning receipted ticket under this Division and Part 2 Division 5 of these rules.

-Division 5 — Lotterywest membership
+Division 5 — Lotterywest membership and digital entries

 [Heading amended: Gazette 4 Oct 2017 p.
-5115.]
+5115; 6 Nov 2020 p.
+4159.]

 37. Terms used